 Affiliate marketing is simply making a commission from sales generated from your unique link.
 It can be a percentage or a flat fee.

-So start from products or services you are currently using.
+So start with the products or services you are currently using.
 Next, choose products or affiliate plans that add to what you talk about on your blog.

-Especially when you are starting out and nobody knows about you.
-Or not a significant amount of people that is.
+Especially when you are starting, and nobody knows about you.
+Or not a significant amount of people, that is.

-For example, it would be really stupid of me to share my beauty products on my blog and I blog about blogging.
+For example, it would be smart to share my beauty products on my blog, and I blog about blogging.
 Not only that, most times than not, in a week, my blog audience is mainly male.
 So I creeping in an affiliate link to the facial scrub I use is not relevant to them.

-And if what I am sharing is not relevant to them, then there is no need for me to share it.
+And if what I am sharing is not relevant to them, then there is no need to share it.

 Sell your own products and services.

-This is currently my favorite way of making money from blogging.
+This is currently my favourite way of making money from blogging.
 Yes, I have implemented all the above.
-Right from when I started blogging in 2008 and I would use advertising to 2013 when I started flipping amazon sites/blogs to 2016 to making my own products and programs and selling them.
+When I started blogging in 2008, I would use advertising to 2013 when I started flipping amazon sites/blogs to 2016 to make my own products and programs and sell them.